archiekinnane/AdlerSummer/README.md

 # AdlerSummer

-This is a repository for the Adler Planetarium's SVL Teen Program during Summer 2018.
+This is a repository for the Adler Planetarium's SVL Teen Program, Summer 2018.

 For an outline of the summer, see **Adler Summer Outline.md**.